tlmaloney/tlmaloney.ruhoh.com-v1/_posts/python-setup.md

 ---
 ### Prerequisites

-You should have installed Xubuntu 12.04 along the lines of [this guide](http://dpollini.ruhoh.com/installation/guided-installation-of-a-xubuntu-virtual-machine-for-developers/) (up until the Install Mercurial and Meld step).
+Have installed Xubuntu 12.04 in a Virtual Machine along the lines of [this guide](http://dpollini.ruhoh.com/installation/guided-installation-of-a-xubuntu-virtual-machine-for-developers/) (up until the Install Mercurial and Meld step).

 ### Pip